Horror Stories of 1,000 Words or Less

 “Hello.
 We’ve been trying to reach you about your car’s extended warranty…”

 Equinox Charette (they/she) is a queer and trans author from Maine who dabbles in many genres but most enjoys writing science fiction and short horror.
-They received their MA in English from the University of Maine, and she is currently attends the Stonecoast MFA.
+They received their MA in English from the University of Maine, and she currently attends the Stonecoast MFA.

 Covered in Flies by Justin Alcala